 If you cannot reach a plea deal, then your case will likely go before the court.
 You want someone representing you who can craft a compelling, clear case.
 An attorney that can create a relatable, understandable narrative is much more likely to persuade a jury.

 Having a connection to a reputable criminal defense attorney that is based near you can be invaluable.
+Many defense cases lose in court, but would have been won if the defendants had simply had a stronger legal team in their corner.
+A shrewd legal strategy often wins the day, in all varieties of criminal defense cases.
 If you are in need of representation, contact the attorneys at Donnellon, Donnellon and Miller.